Snowblaze/snowblaze.github.io/posts/getting-started.md

 When we run the application now, we can see a white rectangle in the center of the screen.

 As we are going to change the character’s position in the *UpdateGame* function, let’s store it as a member variable in *Game.hpp*.
-Declare a *Vector2* struct, which will represent a point in 2D, and add a member variable for the character’s position and initialize it in the *Initialize* function.
+Declare a *Vector2* struct, which will represent a point in 2D space, and add a member variable for the character’s position and initialize it in the *Initialize* function.

 Game.hpp: